Lawrence Gwyn van Loon: Biography

 Van Loon was possibly a direct descendant of Jan Van Loon, who had emigrated from Liège to New Netherland in the seventeenth century.

 He learned the remains of the Mohawk Dutch language, the taol, from his maternal grandfather, Walter Hill (1856-1925), a schoolteacher.
 At the age of ten he went to Reading, New York, for a journey to the Mohawk Valley.

 During the summers of 1930 and 1932 he spent an internship at the Wilhelmina Hospital in Amsterdam.
 In 1932 he married a Dutch woman, Grietje Prins.
 Between 1955 and 1967 he was medical director on Hawaii.

 He was a member of the Holland Society and of the Dutch Settlers Society of Albany.
 Van Loon was also keeper of the records and translator of the Association of Blauvelt Descendants, descendants of Gerrit Hendrickszen (Blauvelt), who moved from Deventer to New Netherland in 1638.

 His lifelong relationship with the Dutch language made him an authority on the old Dutch language spoken on the East Coast of the United States.
 However, several of his publications seemed to be suspect.

 In 1980 it was established that work of Van Loon was based on forged documents.
 Among his suspect findings is the Tawagonshi treaty.
 Other discoveries by Van Loon that proved to be false before publication were an early deed to Manhattan, a map of Albany from 1701, and a map of the Hudson River.

 Personal life

-Van Loon married to Grietje Prins in Alkmaar on 25 August 1932.
+Van Loon married to Grietje Prins in Aalsmeer on 25 August 1932.
 He retired and moved to Gloversville in 1982, and died there in 1985.